What is Bok Choy?

 Bok choy can be prepared using several cooking methods.
 However, sautéing bok choy is one of the easiest and delicious ways to cook it.
 Also, we prefer baby bok choy, as it generally takes less time to cut and cook.
 Follow these steps:

 1. Place the bok choy in a strainer and wash under running water.
 Pat dry with a clean paper towel.

 2. Slice each head in half, lengthwise.

-3. In a large skillet over medium-high heat, add 1 tablespoon oil and 1/2 tablespoon minced garlic.
-Cook the garlic for 30 seconds.
+3. In a large skillet over medium-high heat, add 1 tablespoon olive or sesame oil and 1/2 tablespoon minced garlic or 1/2 teaspoon finely chopped ginger or both!.
+Cook the garlic or ginger for 30 seconds.
 Next, place four bok choy halves in the pan, flat side facing down.